Oliver Travel Trailers

 Davis Mountains State Park

 If you want to see the true colors of a day on earth, spend 24 hours in this place.
 As blue as it is during the day, the mountainous landscapes turn orange and red during the sunset.
-The nighttime gives you the glorious views of the heavens in the sky.
+The nighttime gives you glorious views of the heavens in the sky.
 Mountain biking and hiking are the two most famous activities here.
-Bring your best camera with you to capture some birds you have never seen before.
-There are over 100 camping sites here, some primitive and others having electricity, water, cable TV and sewers.
+Bring your best camera to capture some birds you have never seen before.
+There are over 100 camping sites here, some primitive and others having electricity, water, cable TV, and sewers.

 Plan your adventure: Davis Mountains State Park